 China Acetate Products Ventures.
 We hold approximately 30% ownership interests (50% board representation) in three separate venture acetate products production entities in China: the Nantong, Kunming, and Zhuhai Cellulose Fiber Companies.
 In each instance, Chinese state-owned entities control the remainder.
 The terms of these ventures were recently extended through 2020.
 With an growing market for acetate tow products.
 In combination, these ventures represent the market leader in Chinese domestic acetate production and are well positioned to capture future growth in the Chinese cigarette market.
-In March 2003, we and our partners decided to expand the manufacturing facilities at all three ventures in China.
-The tow expansion at two of the ventures was completed in January 2005.
-The third is scheduled for completion in June 2005.
+We and our partners expanded the manufacturing facilities at all three ventures in China in 2005.
 Flake expansion is expected to be completed in 2007.
 The ventures are funding the investments from operating cash flows.